Favela Painting

-Favela Painting is the name of a series of community artwork in Rio de Janeiro, Brazil painted by Dutch artists Jeroen Koolhaas and Dre Urhahn (known as Haas&Hahn) with the help of local people.
+Favela Painting is a series of community artworks in Rio de Janeiro, Brazil painted by Dutch artists Jeroen Koolhaas and Dre Urhahn (known as Haas&Hahn) with the help of local people.
 Firmeza Foundation, an organization based in Netherlands runs the project.
 The project is mainly funded by grants and donations and the main idea is to collaborate with the local people to create community artwork.